18F/join.tts.gsa.gov/pages/positions/usdc-director.md

 Full time

 **Appointment Type:**
-Competetive TERM: Not to exceed 4 years.
+Competetive Permanent

 ## Job Summary

-This position is located within the General
-Services Administration (GSA),  Federal Acquisition Service (FAS), Technology Transformation Service (TTS).
+This position is located within the General Services Administration (GSA),  Federal Acquisition Service (FAS), Technology Transformation Service (TTS).

 GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid)  in the federal government.
 You will have access to many [benefits](http://www.gsa.gov/portal/category/26702) including: